 Our courses are taught by industry experts - many of whom are still practicing in their field.

-We tell our leaners to be prepared for approximately 12 to 15 hours of homework per week per class.
+We tell our leaners to be prepared for approximately 20 hours of homework per week per class.

 We don't advise our learners to take more than one class at a time at the beginning so they don't become overloaded.
 After a few sessions, some learners choose to take a couple of classes at a time.
 Learners wanting to take multiple classes must contact their Academic Success Coach and request approval.